AlmesCore/Almes-Core/docs/index.md

    - [Index of Terms](#index-of-terms-1)

 # Overview

+The Agriculture and Livestock Metadata Elements Set (Almes Core) is a structured metadata schema designed to enhance the FAIRness (Findability, Accessibility, Interoperability, and Reusability) of agricultural price index datasets.
+Developed and maintained by the Almes Core Management Group, the schema provides a standardized vocabulary for describing datasets related to agriculture, commodities, and price indexes.

+The name "Almes Core" was chosen to reflect the schema’s broad and extensible design, allowing for future expansion into other agricultural domains beyond price index data.

 ## Normative namespaces

 Namespaces and prefixes used in normative parts of this recommendation.

 | Prefix | Namespace |